GradientCrux/basic_sql_interview/README.md

 ## SQL Exercise

-We have an online grovery store.
+We have an online grocery store.
 Customers can order grocery items and they receive a bill for their order that looks like this:

 ![Image of SO](./diagrams/SO_Example.png)